nicolasluckie/LEMPStack/README.md

 Modify `nginx-default.conf` as needed.
 It will overwrite the existing `/config/nginx/site-confs/default.conf` file.

-If you left the default ports, you can access the site by visiting `http://localhost/` from a web browser; replacing `localhost` with your host IP.
+If you left the default ports, you can access the site by visiting `http://localhost/` from a web browser; replacing `localhost` with the host IP.

 The homepage should read **"It worked!"** if the deployment was successful and the database is online.